boldbi/boldbi-kubernetes/helm/bold-common/README.md

 4. Set `IsCommonLogin` property to be `true` for Bold BI and Bold Reports.
      ![Product Json](/helm/docs/images/reports.png)

-5. Refer the below document to activate License either by using your login credientials or by offline unlock key for Bold Reports. https://help.boldreports.com/enterprise-reporting/administrator-guide/application-startup/#activate-bold-reports-license
+5. Refer to the document below to activate the License either by using your login credentials or by an offline unlock key for Bold Reports. https://help.boldreports.com/enterprise-reporting/administrator-guide/application-startup/#activate-bold-reports-license

 ## Documentation Links: